alantech/alanlang-docs/docs/tutorial.md

     All type statements in Alan are resolved into a functional style. `type myTuple = i64, string;` can also be written as `type myTuple = Tuple{i64, string};` The `,` symbol, except within the generic argument parameterization, is a **type operator** for the `Tuple{A, B}` type function.

-    You can define your own type functions (AKA generic types) and type operators to extend type system, if you wish, *buuut* you probably don't want to do that most of the time.
+    You can define your own type functions (AKA generic types) and type operators to extend type system, but be careful about legibility of the resulting code.

 When you define types in Alan, constructor and accessor functions are created automatically for you to create types and retrieve values from them. `myTuple` automatically defines a constructor function named `myTuple`, and accessor functions `0` and `1` to access the individual elements of the tuple.